FAQs

 Q: What is the daily schedule for an elementary schooler?

 A: Elementary School is divided into Lower and Upper Elementary.
-The schedule for TK-2nd grades, lower elementary school level, consists of eight 40-minute classes a day.
-The schedule for 3rd-5th grades, upper elementary school level, consists of eight 45-minute classes a day.
-Both levels have three recesses, one in the morning, a longer lunch break/recess in the afternoon, and an additional recess toward the end of the school day.
+The schedule for TK-2nd grades, lower elementary school level, consists of eight 40-minute daily classes.
+The schedule for 3rd-5th grades, upper elementary school level, consists of eight 45-minute daily courses.
+Both levels have three recesses: one in the morning, a longer lunch break/recess in the afternoon, and an additional recess toward the end of the school day.

 Q: What types of classes will my child take?

-A: All elementary students take 5 core classes (Armenian, English, Math, Science, Social Studies) per day along with elective courses, such as dance, PE, art, computer, music, and more.
+A: All elementary Scholars take five core classes (Armenian, English, Math, Science, Social Studies) daily and elective courses, such as dance, PE, art, computer, music, and more.

 Q: Will my child participate in DBL?

 A: Yes.
-Lower elementary participates in design-based learning.
-DBL is a student-initiated and student-directed method of learning meant to ignite creativity and develop problem-solving strategies, which integrate creative experiences into all aspects of the curriculum.
+Lower elementary participates in design-based learning (DBL), a student-initiated and student-directed method of learning meant to ignite creativity and develop problem-solving strategies that integrate creative experiences into all aspects of the curriculum.
 You can find more information on DBL here.

 Q: Does the Elementary School have a Student Council?

 A: Yes.
 School-wide elections are held at the beginning of the school year.
-Upper elementary students have the opportunity to run for office positions in their division, such as CEO (Chief Executive Officer) and VEO (Vice Executive Officer).
+Upper elementary Scholars can run for office positions in their division, such as CEO (Chief Executive Officer) and VEO (Vice Executive Officer).

 Middle School Frequently Asked Questions: